httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 "id" in a "Dictionary-ID" request header.

 The "Dictionary-ID" request header is a Structured Field {{STRUCTURED-FIELDS}}
-sf-string of up to 1024 characters (after any decoding) and MUST be identical to the server-provided "id".
+String of up to 1024 characters (after any decoding) and MUST be identical to the server-provided "id".

 For example: